MATCS-38: The Gulf War, Somalia, and Decommissioning

 On 19 August 1990, MATCS-38 deployed Detachment B & C to Southwest Asia in support of Operation Desert Shield to provide air traffic control services.
 Among the airfields supported were Shaikh Isa Air Base in Bahrain and King Abdulaziz Naval Base and Jubail Airport in Saudi Arabia.
 During the course of the Gulf War MATCS-38 supplied ATC services at six Expeditionary Airfields and another six remote landing sites while directing more than 300,000 air operations without incident.
+Desert Storm also marked the first time MMT’s (MATC Mobile Teams) were used to support combat operations.
+Two MMT’s were fielded.
+One to Kuwait International Airport during Desert Storm and one remained in-country as a contingency after combat operations ceased during the drawdown.

 The squadron's Detachment D deployed to Mogadishu, Somalia on 16 December 1992, to provide air traffic control services at Mogadishu International Airport as part of Operation Restore Hope.
 From 16 December until 8 May 1993, MATCS-38 Detachment D controlled more than 32,000 aircraft operations.
 24 Marines from MATCS-38 were among the last 33 Marines to depart Somalia arriving back at MCAS El Toro on 5 May 1993 In 1993 the squadron was awarded the Edward S. Fris Award by the Marine Corp Aviation Association for being the top aviation command and control unit in the Marine Corps.
 That same year the squadron was also recognized and awarded by the National Air Traffic Controllers Association.
 This was first time that a military unit had been recognized by the association.

 As part of the post-Cold War downsizing of the United States Military, Marine Air Traffic Control Units were designated to be decommissioned with their personnel, equipment, and functions consolidated under local Marine Air Control Squadrons.
 MATCS-38 was officially decommissioned on 30 September 1994, at MCAS El Toro, California.